-We then made our way in the city- the BIG CITY!
+We then made our way into the city- the BIG CITY!

-Did you know you can't drive on the Holland or Lincoln tunnel in an RV?
+Did you know you can't drive in an RV on the Holland or Lincoln tunnel?

 Welp, we didn't know.

-So we had to be escorted by a NYC cop while traffic slowed down.
+So we had to be escorted by a NYC cop while traffic slowed.

 Can you imagine a giant RV driving up and down the streets of Manhattan?

-Well you don't have to imagine it, because it really happened.
+Well, you don't have to imagine it because it happened.

 We did it!
-Mr. Nielson was an amazing driver!
+Mr. Nielson was a fantastic driver!